deffib_recursive(n):returnfib_recursive(n -1)+fib_recursive(n -2)if n >1else ndeffib_iterative(n): a, b =0,1for _ inrange(n): a, b = b, a + breturn a

 The constants are c0=1 and c1=0.

-We should solve the recurrence an=an−1−an−2 for n>1 with a0=0 and a1=1.
+We need to solve the recurrence an=an−1−an−2 for n>1 with a0=0 and a1=1.
 The characteristic equation is z2−z+1=0 whose complex roots are z1=(1+3i)/2 and z2=(1−3i)/2.
 We could continue as usual, but the expression for an would be awkward.
 Let’s use Euler’s formula to convert complex numbers into trigonometric form.
-The magnitudes of the roots are 1.
-They can be represented as e±i3π=cos(3π)±isin(3π).
-Thankfully to Euler’s formula exponentiation becomes trivial.
+The roots can be represented as e±i3π=cos(3π)±isin(3π).
+Thankfully to Euler’s formula, exponentiation becomes trivial.
 The general solution is

-Since the sequence an is real (it starts with real numbers a0,a1 and has real coefficients), the constants c0 and c1 must be complex conjugates.
-Consequently, both constants c0′ and c1′ are also reals.
+Since the sequence an is real (it starts with real numbers a0,a1 and has real coefficients), the constants c0′ and c1′ must be reals, too.
+Consequently, the constants c0 and c1 must be complex conjugates.
 We also have the following system of linear equations:

 This was an amazing journey from a seemingly straightforward second-order linear recurrence to the trigonometric solution via complex algebra.